1. Why this corridor?

 10. What is the timeframe for this study and when would an enhanced transit service be open to the public?

-The initial feasibility study is expected to be completed by late 2021.
+The initial feasibility study is expected to be completed by summer 2022.
 Based on the outcome of this study and coordination with project stakeholders, the approval to advance the project into environmental analysis and engineering phases would be the next steps, followed by an application for Federal funding for construction.
 While it is too soon to identify a service start date, this information will be updated on this website as it becomes available.

 11. How does this study fit within the regional transportation plan?